-As per ASC 815, if there is a conversion feature that is required to be bifurcated, the cash conversion feature and beneficial conversion feature guidance is not applicable to such conversion feature and the fair value election is allowable provided the debt was not issued at a substantial premium.
-The Company concluded that the notes were not issued at a premium and hence the Company elected to record changes in fair value through the condensed consolidated statement of operations as a fair value adjustment of the convertible debt each reporting period (with the portion of the change that results from a change in the instrument-specific credit risk recorded separately in other comprehensive income, if applicable).
-The Company has also elected not to separately present interest expense related to Convertible Notes and the entire change in fair value of the instrument will be recorded as a fair value adjustment of convertible debt within the condensed consolidated statement of operations.
+As per ASC 815, the fair value election is allowable provided the debt was not issued at a substantial premium.
+The Company concluded that the Convertible Notes were not issued at a premium and hence the Company elected the fair value option under ASC 815-15-25.
+The Company elected to record changes in fair value through the condensed consolidated statement of operations as a fair value adjustment of the convertible debt each reporting period (with the portion of the change that results from a change in the instrument-specific credit risk recorded separately in other comprehensive income, if applicable).
+The Company has elected to separately present interest expense related to the Convertible Notes within the condensed consolidated statement of operations.
 Thus, the multiple embedded derivatives do not need to be separately bifurcated and fair valued.
-The Convertible Notes are reflected at their respective fair values on the condensed Consolidated Balance Sheet at June 30, 2023.
+The Convertible Notes are reflected at their respective fair values on the condensed consolidated balance sheets.